How to Feel At Home in Vienna, While Attending German Classes (Part 3)

 Flohmarkt Oasis

 Picture this.
-After a full day of drilling your head with Dativ and Akkusativ, followed by moments of rightful bewilderment as to why people have been staring at you in the U-Bahn (could be anything from your super ripped jeans to the sound of holding back mucus instead of blowing your nose – and in Austria, it is the holding back sound that is offensive and not the blowing part), you miss the next Bim (Austrian slang for tram) thus having to wait for four whole minutes in the cold.
+After a day of work and then hours of drilling your head with Dativ and Akkusativ, followed by moments of rightful bewilderment as to why people have been staring at you in the U-Bahn (could be anything from your ripped jeans to the sound of holding back mucus instead of blowing your nose – and in Austria, it is the holding back sound that is offensive and not the blowing part), you miss the next Bim (Austrian slang for tram) thus having to wait for four whole minutes in the cold.
 Sounds terrible, we know.
 And when you finally arrive home, you turn the key, and instead of feeling relief, the annoyance intensifies.
 Why?
 Because your apartment feels and looks unwelcoming.

 Say yes to finding new purpose in older, used items.
 Make choices that are benefiting both the environment and your wallet.
-Buying sustainably is very IN in Vienna, and the plethora of flea markets makes it incredibly easy to venture out and spend the day looking at and ending up buying, weirdly cool stuff.
+Buying sustainably is very IN in Vienna, and the plethora of flea markets makes it incredibly easy to venture out and spend the day looking at and ending up buying weirdly cool stuff.
 Make sure to negotiate with the sellers for the best prices.
 (Insider Tip: Don’t let them get a glimpse of your wallet if you carry a lot of banknotes)

 Try out your luck haggling in German!
 Ask if you could have the thing for a lower price, adding that you can only give out a certain amount.
 Stand your ground and insist on knowing what is the best price they can do.
 Könnten sie mir das etwas billiger geben?
 Ich kann höchstens x EUR zahlen.
 Was ist ihr bester Preis?